 Goddess Durga also is known as Parvati, had been married to Lord Shiva.
 She has two daughters Saraswati and Lakshmi and two sons Ganesha and Karthik.
 She rides on a lion and has ten hands.

 The five days of the festival are celebrated with enthusiasm and rigor.
 It is customary to wear new clothes and shoes for all five days.
-As part of the ritual, families and closed ones exchange new clothes or gifts as a mark of ushering new light in our lives and put an end to all the evil around.
-Many people distribute new clothes to orphanages, poor children and old homes.
+As part of the ritual, families and close ones exchange new clothes or gifts as a mark of ushering new light in our lives and put an end to all the evil around us.
+Many people distribute new clothes to orphanages, poor children, and old homes.
 It is a festival to celebrate happiness with all.

 The idol of Goddess Durga is kept inside ornately decorated temporary huts or pandals.
 She is offered flowers and food by her devotees.
 People flock in large numbers to offer their prayers and seek her blessings.